drakkan/sftpgo/docs/eventmanager.md

 You can further restrict a rule by specifying additional conditions that must be met before the rule’s actions are taken.
 For example you can react to uploads only if they are performed by a particular user or using a specified protocol.

-Actions such as user quota reset, transfer quota reset, data retention check and folder quota reset are executed for all matching users if the trigger is a schedule or for the affected user if the trigger is a provider event or a filesystem action.
+Actions such as user quota reset, transfer quota reset, data retention check, folder quota reset and filesystem events are executed for all matching users if the trigger is a schedule or for the affected user if the trigger is a provider event or a filesystem action.

 Actions are executed in a sequential order except for sync actions that are executed before the others.
 For each action associated to a rule you can define the following settings: